KCL-BMEIS/OOP/week2B.md

 This is perfectly legal in C++!

 .explain-bottom[
-The variable at function scope *shadows* the variable of the same name at global scope
+The variable at function scope *hides* the variable of the same name at global scope
 - at this point, any reference to `count` is assumed to refer to the *function scope* variable
 - the global scope version of `count` still exists, but is no longer accessible